-Students learn about local organic agriculture and nutrition through hands on activities that incorporate math, science, art and writing as well as practical life skills such as cooking, gardening, problem solving, and working together.
+Students learn about local organic agriculture and nutrition through hands-on activities that incorporate math, science, art and writing as well as practical life skills such as cooking, gardening, problem solving, and working together.

-A one an a half hour field trip at the RVF2S pumpkin patch at The Farm at SOU in Ashland for preschool - first grade students.
+A one and a half hour field trip at the RVF2S pumpkin patch at The Farm at SOU in Ashland for preschool - first grade students.
 The field trips introduce children to the plant life cycle and compost; fall abundance allows identifying and sampling in the field and each child will harvest a small pumpkin to take home.
 Tours are available Tuesday and Wednesday in the month of October and cost $80 per class.
-Financial Assistance is available.
+Financial assistance is available.
 To schedule a program, email firstname.lastname@example.org

 A 3-4 hour farm visit that includes a variety of age-appropriate lessons and activities in the field and kitchen.
 Students will participate in harvesting and cooking lunch at the farm.
 Harvest Meals are offered in the fall, September-October and in the spring, April-June.
 Harvest Meal fee: $200 per Class.
 Financial assistance is available.
 To schedule a program, request a date from our program calendar.